 If you want to experience the freedom from maintenance with lifetime labor and warranty on vinyl siding, make sure your siding is resistant to high temperatures and you use the preventative measures listed in this column to avoid melted siding.

 Choosing the right vinyl siding can be a challenging experience, but rest assured we are here to help!
-Coastal Windows & Exteriors can help you choose your style, color and configuration along with a FREE estimate.
-If you have any questions, call us today by calling 978-304-0495 or e-mail email@example.com.
+Coastal Windows & Exteriors can help you choose your style, color, and configuration along with a FREE estimate.
+If you have any questions, call us today at our New England location at 978-304-0495 or e-mail firstname.lastname@example.org.